Akryum/nodepack/docs/guide/README.md

 Nodepack is currently in early stages of development, APIs and commands are subject to change, documentation may be incomplete.
 :::

-Nodepack is a modern node.js development platform.
-It can be used to create servers, backends, applications and libraries.
-It provides:
+Nodepack is a modern progressive node.js development platform.

+It can be used to create servers, backends, applications, libraries and serverless functions.
+It can scale from tiny projects to huge enterprise-level applications.

+## Features

+Nodepack provides:

 - A CLI to quickly create and manage projects.
 - A service installed in your project which is: